Pittsburgh Wrongful Death Lawyers

 - Fires and explosions

-Frequently Asked Questions About Wrongful Death Claims in Allegheny County and Across Western Pennsylvania
+Frequently Asked Questions About Wrongful Death Claims in Pennsylvania

-Although no amount of money can every fully compensate you for the loss of a loved one, if someone else’s negligence caused your loved one’s death, financial compensation can help you move forward.
+Although no amount of money can ever fully compensate you for the loss of a loved one, if someone else’s negligence caused your loved one’s death, financial compensation can help you move forward.

 A wrongful death lawsuit is a lawsuit claiming compensation from someone whose negligence caused your loved one’s accident.
 It allows a surviving spouse, children or even the personal representative of your loved one’s estate to recover compensation similar to what would be available in a personal injury lawsuit.
 Wrongful death lawsuits essentially provide a way for surviving loved ones to pursue compensation when the injured party is no longer able to do so.